pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

     - The test user password `E2E_TEST_USER_PASSWORD_UNAFFILIATED`
     - Uncomment `REQUIRE_OPTIONAL_PERMISSIONS_IN_MANIFEST=1`
     - Uncomment `SHADOW_DOM=open`
-  - `MV` will determine the manifest version for the both the extension and the tests.
+  - `MV` will determine the manifest version for the both the extension and the tests (defaulted to 3 if not defined.)
 - Install browsers: Execute `npx playwright install chromium chrome msedge`.

 1. Install dependencies: Run `npm install`